-Of course, there are many other factors that go into how you view your relationship–such as how new or old it is, how many bumps in the road you two have endured and how many times your partner has put the empty milk carton back in the fridge despite your many, many pleas to simply throw it out.
+Of course, there are many other elements that influence how you view your sweetheart–such as whether your relationship is brand-new or you’ve been together for years, how many bumps in the road you two have endured together and the number of times your partner has frustratingly put the empty milk carton back in the fridge despite your many, many pleas to simply throw it out.

-However, with all things being equal, here’s generally how your hormones will have feeling about your relationship from week to week in your cycle:
+Curious what kind of feelings you can expect in your relationship?
+Check out my Hormonology Guide to Relationships below that shares generally how your hormones will have feeling about your romantic partner from week to week in your menstrual cycle:

 Week 1: Warming up

 Day 1 (first day of period) to Day 7